-The adjusted amounts should be the same after adjusting the balances as per the bank statement and the cash account.
+The adjusted amounts should be the same after adjusting the bank statement and the cash account balances.
 If they are still not equal, investigate the discrepancy and reconcile again.

 - 6. Once the balances are equal, prepare journal entries for the adjustments. - 7.
 Record journal entries